eklchan/lingumi/README.md

 - I only own an Android device, I do not know how this would render on an iOS device.
 - I did not have enough time to set up Jest Testing for Expo
+- I combined the "tags" search function and the terms search function into one.